Miami Marlins at Milwaukee Brewers game preview

 BOTTOM LINE

-Jorge Alfaro and the Marlins will take on Milwaukee at Miller Park.
+Miami heads into the matchup after a strong showing by Sandy Alcantara.
+Alcantara went seven innings, surrendering one run on five hits with five strikeouts against Milwaukee.

-The Brewers are 18-12 in home games.
-Milwaukee has hit 104 combined home runs this season, most in the National League.
-Christian Yelich leads the team with 22 homers.
+The Brewers are 18-13 in home games.
+Milwaukee has a collective on-base percentage of .323, good for third in the National League.
+Christian Yelich leads the club with a mark of .404.

-The Marlins are 11-18 on the road.
-Miami has hit 46 home runs this season, the lowest total in the league.
-Alfaro leads the club with nine, averaging one every 18.1 at-bats.
+The Marlins are 12-18 on the road.
+Miami has hit 47 home runs this season, the lowest total in the majors.
+Jorge Alfaro leads the club with nine, averaging one every 18.1 at-bats.

 TOP PERFORMERS

-Brian Anderson leads the Marlins with 52 hits and is batting .240.
-Harold Ramirez is 17-for-42 with four doubles and 10 RBIs over the last 10 games for Miami.
+Alfaro leads the Marlins with nine home runs and has 25 RBIs.
+Garrett Cooper is 14-for-36 with a double, three home runs and eight RBIs over the last 10 games for Miami.

 LAST 10 GAMES